New car registrations in Poland up 6.73 pct in June

-WARSAW, July 6 New car registrations in Poland rose 6.73 percent year-on-year in June, marking a 27th consecutive month of growth, data from the Samar research institute showed on Thursday.
+WARSAW, July 6 (Reuters) - New car registrations in Poland rose 6.73 percent year-on-year in June, marking a 27th consecutive month of growth, data from the Samar research institute showed on Thursday.

 New registrations totalled 47,128, up 6.02 percent from May, the privately run institute said.